mouasit/Multi-step-form/README.md

-# E-commerce product page
+# Multi-step form

 ![Design preview for the Notifications page](./src/assets/desktop-preview.jpg)

 ## Welcome! 👋

-The E-commerce Product Page is a responsive web application that allows users to view and purchase products online.
-The application features an optimal layout that adjusts to the user's device screen size.
-Users can interact with the product page by hovering over interactive elements and opening a lightbox gallery by clicking on the large product image.
-The page also allows users to switch the large product image by clicking on the small thumbnail images.
-Users can add items to the cart and view the cart, as well as remove items from it.
+The Multi-Step Form project enhances data collection with a user-friendly interface.
+Users can complete each step, go back for updates, and confirm their order with a final summary.
+The form adapts to different screen sizes, offers interactive elements, and provides comprehensive validation for missed fields, incorrect email format, and unselected options.
+Simplify tasks and collect accurate data with the Multi-Step Form.
+Discover the full range of features by visiting the link below.

 ## Features

+- Complete each step of the sequence
+- Go back to a previous step to update their selections
+- See a summary of their selections on the final step and confirm their order
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page
-- Open a lightbox gallery by clicking on the large product image
-- Switch the large product image by clicking on the small thumbnail images
-- Add items to the cart
-- View the cart and remove items from it
+- Receive form validation messages if:
+  - A field has been missed
+  - The email address is not formatted correctly
+  - A step is submitted, but no selection has been made

 ## Tools Used

-The E-commerce Product Page application includes the following features:
+The Multi-step form application includes the following tools:

 - React js
 - Tailwind css
-- Chakra ui

 ## Getting Started

-To use the E-commerce Product Page, simply navigate to the URL where it is hosted: https://mouasit.github.io/E-commerce-product-page
+To use the Multi-step form, simply navigate to the URL where it is hosted: https://mouasit.github.io/Multi-step-form